How Long Can a Medical Certificate Cover?

 How Dociva approaches certificate timeframes

 Dociva is designed around clinically appropriate telehealth and clear documentation.
 Where a medical certificate is clinically appropriate after assessment, clinicians certify timeframes based on professional judgement, functional impact, and safety, and may recommend review if symptoms persist or worsen.
-If you want updates during pre-launch, use pre-launch sign-up.

 Frequently Asked Questions (FAQs)

-There is generally no single universal maximum; clinicians certify a period they consider clinically appropriate and defensible based on assessment, and longer periods often involve review points or staged plans.
+There is generally no single universal maximum.
+Clinicians certify a period they consider clinically appropriate and defensible based on assessment, and longer periods often involve review points or staged plans.

-Doctors choose timeframes based on clinical judgement, expected recovery, your duties, and safety; they may prefer shorter initial certificates with review if symptoms persist or if diagnosis and severity are uncertain.
+Doctors choose timeframes based on clinical judgement, expected recovery, your duties, and safety.
+They may prefer shorter initial certificates with review if symptoms persist or if diagnosis and severity are uncertain.

-A certificate can cover calendar dates regardless of whether you were rostered, but what matters for leave is how those dates align with your rostered shifts and workplace policy; clarify with your employer if you have night shifts or unusual rosters.
+A certificate can cover calendar dates regardless of whether you were rostered, but what matters for leave is how those dates align with your rostered shifts and workplace policy.
+Clarify with your employer if you have night shifts or unusual rosters.

-It indicates you may be able to work with restrictions or modified duties rather than being completely unfit; it can support recovery while helping employers plan safely.
+It indicates you may be able to work with restrictions or modified duties rather than being completely unfit.
+It can support recovery while helping employers plan safely.

 Arrange a follow-up review so a clinician can reassess and decide whether additional time off or restrictions are clinically appropriate, and notify your employer early in line with workplace policy.